Please read Tutorial / Data Processing first.

 When you submit App via the Execute tab, Brainlife will create a new process under the selected project and stage all input files you have selected and submit your app in a single step.

-If you are looking for just any sample dataset, you can try O3D project which contains a lot of common data derivatives.
+If you are looking for just any sample dataset, you can look at the O3D project which contains a lot of common data derivatives.